cbrxyz/pi-bot/CONTRIBUTING.md

 build two containers for the bot: one for MongoDB and one for the bot itself, which depends on the MongoDB container.

-To make Docker work, you will need to update your MongoDB URL to include the default database credentials and the proper host address.

 ```bash
 $ docker-compose up
 ```

+To make Docker work, you will need to update your MongoDB URL to include the default database credentials and the proper host address.
+To connect to the Mongo database spun up by Docker, you can set `MONOGO_URL` to `mongodb://mongodb:27017`.

+If you want to connect to the database from your host machine, in cases you wish to use tools like `mongosh` to connect to the database for inspection and debugging, then you can connect using the following URI: `mongodb://localhost:28017`.

 ## Contributing changes